-One-on-One Interview with Brian Roberts: Protein Therapeutics Manager at EpiVax
+One-on-One Interview with Brian Roberts: Scientific Director, Preclinical Immunology at EpiVax

-We recently sat down with our very own Protein Therapeutics Manager, Brian Roberts, to discuss his ongoing work with PANDA.
+We recently sat down with our very own Scientific Director, Preclinical Immunology, Brian Roberts, to discuss his ongoing work with PANDA.
 In this exclusive interview, he shares what his job entails and the drive behind it.
 He also gives us an insight into his new project: the What If Machine (WhIM for short).
 Much like the What If Machine from the well-known American cartoon Futurama, the purpose of WhIM is to analyze the outcomes of external possibilities.
 Read on to find out more!

 Tell us a bit about yourself.